 Cable or Satellite TV

 In Berlin today, there are over 25 digital television channels that can be received over the air.
 (But no HDTV; for that you need cable or satellite.)
 The situation is similar all across Germany until terrestrial HDTV began broadcasting in 2017 and the SD channels went dark.
 However, very few Germans watch terrestrial TV.
-About 90 percent have cable and/or satellite TV.
+About 90 percent of TV viewers have cable and/or satellite.
 But even if you want to watch over-the-air TV in Germany, it isn’t free and you’ll need a TV set that works with Germany’s PAL TV standard.
 If you bring your normal TV set or display — even a digital one — from the US or Canada, you won’t be able to view any of the German channels.
 (It’s the same in Austria and Switzerland.)

 There are also German cable and satellite services that offer programming similar or identical to cable and satellite channels in the US and Canada (BBC, CNN International, Discovery, MSNBC, movie channels, etc.).
 But a standard US TV set won’t work with those services either.
 How do you deal with this problem?

 TV and DVD Options/Solutions for Germany

 There are several factors that make viewing German digital or cable TV on a standard American TV set impossible.
 Besides the number of lines in the PAL or DVB TV picture, the frame rate (50Hz, 25 per second in Germany; 60Hz, 30 per second in the US) and the color systems are also different.
 Even with a voltage converter, a normal US digital or analog TV is useless in Germany.
 But there are several solutions to this problem — some easier or cheaper than others.

 Option 1: Buy a German PAL TV set